Are you a big fan of banana bread? Many people love eating it on the weekends because of how tasty it is.

 Banana bread can be enjoyable when it’s a bit dense and chewy.
 It just comes down to personal preference.

 Mixing the batter a bit more and using more bananas can help to make the bread much heavier.
 You might enjoy it this way and there isn’t anything wrong with that.

-Do your best to make the banana bread dense without having it turn out dry or rubbery.
-Be careful to use the right ratio of ingredients and don’t bake the bread too long.
+Do your best to make the bread dense without having it turn out dry or rubbery.
+Be careful to use the right ratio of ingredients and don’t bake it for too long.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.